HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 - Will your technician be involved in HVAC sales, marketing, or other operations?

-- Are there any special HVAC technician requirements that candidates should know before applying?
+- Are there any specific HVAC technician requirements that candidates should know before applying?

 Follow this example of a quick, effective position summary: